Iankulani/spider-bot-delta/README.md

 The AI engine can also identify patterns in monitoring data and provide recommendations for strengthening system defenses.
 For example, if repeated failed login attempts are detected in a lab simulation, the system may suggest reviewing authentication policies or enabling additional monitoring controls.

-Social Engineering Awareness Simulation
+# Social Engineering Awareness Simulation

 One of Spider Delta’s educational features is its ability to generate structured social engineering awareness scenarios for training purposes.
 These scenarios are designed strictly for ethical cybersecurity education and internal awareness programs.

-## The tool can generate:
+# The tool can generate

 * Phishing awareness simulation templates